2020–21 EuroCup Basketball: Draw

 The draw was held on 10 July 2020 in Barcelona, Spain.
 Media and clubs representatives were allowed to attend the draw due to COVID-19 pandemic restrictions.

 The 24 teams were drawn into four groups of six, with the restriction that teams from the same league could not be drawn against each other.
-For the draw, the teams were seeded into six pots, in accordance with the Club Ranking, based on their performance in European competitions during a three-year period and the lowest possible position that any club from that league can occupy in the draw is calculated by adding the results of the worst performing team from each league.
+For the draw, the teams were seeded into six pots, in accordance with the Club Ranking, based on their performance in European competitions during a three-year period and the lowest possible position that any club from that league could occupy in the draw was calculated by adding the results of the worst performing team from each league.